Christopher Collier, PhD

 Research Interests & Projects

-Terahertz Spectroscopy and Spectral Imaging.
+Terahertz Spectroscopy and Spectral Imaging

 Lab-on-a-chip systems have revolutionized the biomedical device industry and Biomedical Engineering.
 These microsystems allow high throughput analyses of biofluids for diagnostics and scientific pursuits.
 Traditionally, these systems are continuous-flow-based and make use of micropumps, microvalves, and other components.
 However, a reconfigurable form of microfluidics has emerged whereby microdroplets are actuated on a two-dimensional planar structure using electric fields.
 These systems are Digital Microfluidic systems.